mongodb/docs/source/includes/indexes/commit-quorum-vs-write-concern.rst

 a :ref:`simultaneous index build <index-operations-simultaneous-build>`. before the primary will execute the commit.

-The **write concern** is the level of acknowledgement that the write has propagated to the specified number of instances.
+The **write concern** is the level of acknowledgment that the write has propagated to the specified number of instances.

 The **commit quorum** specifies how many nodes must be *ready* to finish